onyx-platform/onyx-kafka/README.md

 Onyx plugin providing read and write facilities for Kafka.
 This plugin automatically discovers broker locations from ZooKeeper and updates the consumers when there is a broker failover.

+This plugin version is *only compatible with Kafka 0.9+*.
+Please use [onyx-kafka-0.8](https://github.com/onyx-platform/onyx-kafka-0.8) with Kafka 0.8.

 #### Installation

 In your project file: